Kerolos0x1/CyberTalents/LinuxCmd 101.md

 hmmm !
 There is An Hidden File Let's See What is inside : $ cat .pass.txt

 There is a Password : qwerty1245

+Then Extract Him : $ 7z x exec.zip

+Yes !

+$ cd exec
+$ ls

+There is Another ZIP File And Required a Password

+Let's Try This : $ cp - test
+$ chmod +x test
+$ ./test

+There is Password : 998877665544332211

+After Extract : $ cd ascii

+What!
+There is a 9 Files Let's Try This To Know What File Have Password : $ file *

+f6 Is an ASCII Text

+Let's See : $ cat f6

+Password is : rryuiytqpyuiqyofdkhsjhfewojnhfdss

+Let's Extract size37.zip By This Password

+Go To size37 : $ cd size37

+See : $ ls

+Then Search for File That Size Equal 37 : $ ls -al

+The test5 Is 37 : $ cat test5

+Password Is : 62094n902m2x-28mx4t9xy282y49ty9824yt

+Let's Extract next.zip By Password

+$ cd next

+There Is File Called : (nexttocybertalents) Let's See : $ cat nexttocybertalents

+Oh no !
+There Is Many Words....emmm Look at The Name Of file The Password Is Next To The (cybertalents) Word

+$ cat nexttocybertalents | grep cybertalents

+The Password is : orderby1337 To Extract (NumberOne.zip)

+$ 7z x NumberOne.zip
+$ cd NumberOne
+$ ls